fabiocolacio/brainfuck-interpreter/README.md

 ``[``   | if the current cell is 0, jump to the matching ``]``
 ``]``   | if the current cell is **not** 0, jump to the matching ``[``

+**Note:**
+My implementation of Brainfuck is memory safe.
+In other words, using ``<`` from cell 0 will wrap around to the last cell, and using ``>`` from the last cell will wrap around to the first cell, eliminating the possibility of dangling pointers.

 If you would like to learn more about the brainfuck language, you can check out [the esolangs wiki.](http://esolangs.org/wiki/brainfuck)